Obstetrician Perth

 I'm pregnant.
 What happens now?

 Marie has a plethora of experience having graduated as a midwife in the early 90’s.
-She has worked at several different hospitals in the Perth metro area and first started working with Dr Holmes at Galliers Private Hospital, then at Armadale Health Service as Midwifery manager before joining Anna’s rooms here at St John of God Murdoch Hospital.
+She has worked at several different hospitals in the Perth metro area and first started working with Dr Holmes at Galliers Private Hospital, then at Armadale Health Service as a Midwifery manager before joining Anna’s rooms here at St John of God Murdoch Hospital.

 Marie will go through all of your medical and surgical history and any medications you take or allergies that you may have.
 She will discuss your early pregnancy, what testing and ultrasounds you have had and what further screening options you have available to you.